LucioDerin/NeuralNetworkFromScratch/notes/notes.md

 In the implementation of the backward pass of the book, the gradient is already evaluated as the mean of the gradients on all of the points in the batch (`self.inputs.T@dvalues` is the mean of all of the gradients, because the row $j$ contains th sum of all of the $j$-th components of the data multiplied by the $j$-th component of their respective gradients; the factor $\frac{1}{N}$ is there because we've normalized the gradient of the loss function).
 So the implementation of the book is a full-batch gradient descend.
 To implement SGD or mini-batch GD I will need to modify all of the backward passes, for them to consider just one data point or a bunch of them.

 **Note:** the decision between GD/SGD/mini-batch GD is not in the optimizer class but in how layers/activation functions/loss calculate their gradients.
+**Note:** the normalization of the gradient is inserted to avoid exploding gradients: if the sum of all of the gradients is too big the value overflows and the model becomes untrainable.

 #### Learning Rate
 Learning rate is the fraction of the gradient that we use to update the parameters.
 It is a crucial hyperparameter of the model and its value can make the difference between the model converging to the global minimum of the loss function or for it to get stuck in a local sub-optimal minimum.